ASchultzHUDOIG/template-repository/README.md

 A repository template for generating new projects on the CIGIE Shared Services on GitHub platform.

+**After going through the information outlined in this README file please replace it with your project's content.**

+## Template Structure

 Most of the template files are stored under the `.github` directory.
 The template repository includes:

 - [`ISSUE_TEMPLATE`](https://github.com/cigie-shared-services/template-repository/tree/main/.github/ISSUE_TEMPLATE)